1000 Bits of Hope

 Director of Engineering of Alternative Monetization @ Youtube

 Product Marketing Manager @ Google

-Suhani Singhal is a hardworking and energetic high schooler who is passionate about giving back to her community.
-A quality she prides herself in is going in depth and completing everything she does to the best of her ability.
+Suhani Singhal is a Junior at UC Berkeley Studying EECS and Business in the M.E.T.
+Program.
+As a life-long Girl Scout, she is passionate about giving back to community and working on problems that solve real-world issues.
 For example, Suhani co-founded the app Pomona, an android app which connects restaurants with users to sell leftover meals at reduced prices for the competition Technovation.
 After the competition was over, she went on to become a mentor, student ambassador, and an intern for the organization.
 She has also been practicing taekwondo for over 8 years and has earned her second-degree black belt.
-Additionally, she is a Girl Scout Ambassador from Girl Scouts Northern California.
-She first got introduced to Girl Scouts through her love for backpacking at the Two Sentinels Girl Scout Camp.
-Ever since she joined, she has enjoyed taking up leadership positions and giving back to her community by completing her Silver and Gold Award and serving as a Regional Delegate, Girl Board Participant, and National Council Delegate.
-During her free time, she finds herself reading, watching sci-fi movies, coding, or hanging out with friends.
+On campus, Suhani is part of many organizations like Machine Learning at Berkeley, HKN EECS Honor Society, Codeology, Regents & Chancellor's program, and M.E.T.
+This past summer she worked at Salesforce as a Software Engineer intern and previously worked as a Machine Learning intern at ArrowDx, a Boston based startup.
+During her free time, she finds herself watching sci-fi movies, building projects, and hanging out with friends.

 Girl Scout Councils

 * Girl Scouts of the Desert Southwest- Southern New Mexico & West Texas (shared privately)

 * Girl Scouts of the Green and White Mountains- New Hampshire & Vermont (shared privately and using for coding badge)